Planned Unit Development (PUD) – Guide, Financing, Pros & ConsOctober 3, 2019

 How Assets America® Can Help

-Assets America® is pleased to offer PUD financing of $5 million as a bare minimum, though typically our loans start at $20M and beyond.
+Assets America® is pleased to offer PUD financing starting at $5 million, though typically our loans start at $20M.
 We provide a full range of loans, including construction, mini-perm, take-out, and bridge loans, among others.
 We have the expertise to navigate you through the complexities of PUD financing, so contact us before making your next move.

 Frequently Asked Questions